-The fall in compliance could have arisen due to a number of reasons; tax evasion being one important factor.
-This then also reflects that the e-way bill, introduced in June 2018 all over the country, and which was being seen as a key anti-tax evasion measure, has not yet been successful.
+The fall in compliance could have arisen due to a number of reasons; tax evasion being one important reason.
+This then also reflects that the e-way bill5, introduced in June 2018 all over the country, and which was being seen as a key anti-tax evasion measure, has not yet been successful.

 Given that GST has had significant adverse impact on MSMEs and the livelihood of the vast mass of people depended on these enterprises, the government could have tried to reduce the burden on the sector by raising the threshold level, reducing the number of returns to be filed by such entities.
 While it is true that the Union Government alone cannot bring in such changes as GST Council needs to vet changes in rules and regulations in GST.
 However, it is also true that the Union Government has considerable influence in the GST Council and could have at least placed these measures for approval by other members.
-Most of these measures that have been proposed and which can help reduce the burden on MSMES, are still to come into place.
-This is indeed a missed opportunity because had such measures been brought in earlier, they might have helped mitigate the loss of livelihood suffered by the poorer section of the population since the implementation of GST.
+Most of these measures that have been proposed and which can help reduce the burden on MSMEs, are still to come into place.
+This is indeed a missed opportunity as such measures if brought in earlier could have also reduced the extent of job loss resulting from implementation of GST.

-&lt;sup>6 E-way bill is an electronic permit required under GST for transporting (in motorised vehicles) goods above a certain value between states and within a state.
+5 E-way bill is an electronic permit required under GST for transporting (in motorised vehicles) goods above a certain value between states and within a state.
 For details see, Unpacking GST, A Primer, CBGA, 2018